Udgin/blog/blog.md

 ## Cake.Net.
 Useful scripts for AngularJS, dotnet core, docker application - 22 June, 2017
 Tags: dotnet, angular, docker, cake.net, git

-There is a great [cross-platform build automation tool](http://cakebuild.net/).
+There is a great [cross-platform build automation tool](http://cakebuild.net/) - Cake.Net.

-I start using it and create some useful scripts to Release and Publish new version of application.
+I started using it and created some useful scripts to Release and Publish new version of application.

 I am using AngularJS as frontend framework, asp net core (dotnet core) as backend framework, git as source system and docker to deploy and run application on remote server.